 - The application is being submitted for IRB purposes only

-In order to determine eligibility for an expedited review, PIs must submit a working protocol, a completed coversheet, and a letter to the RRC providing a rationale for expedited review.
+In order to determine eligibility for a Type B review, PIs must submit a working protocol, a completed coversheet, and a letter to the RRC providing a rationale for a Type B review.

-At times, we receive requests to expedite reviews because colleagues in other departments or universities are not subject to internal review requirements.
+At times, we receive requests for Type B reviews because colleagues in other departments or universities are not subject to internal review requirements.
 We ask that you acquaint such colleagues with the Department of Psychiatry RRC process and point out the potential value added by the reviews that we can provide when given adequate time.

 We encourage you to consult with us as early as possible if other special circumstances arise for any proposed application.
 Please email or call one of the RRC Chairs or Coordinators promptly so that we can make an informed decision based on your specific circumstances.